 However, Riverside County, working in concert with the City of Indio, recently took an innovative and co-operative approach to bringing industry and jobs to the region by jointly agreeing to a revenue-sharing agreement.
 Rather than compete, we worked together to ensure the development located in this region.
 This successful effort is the first of its kind in Riverside County, and hopefully will be a precedent for other co-operative ventures, resulting in more "win-win"outcomes for local jurisdictions.
 If local governments in the USA - i.e.,cities and counties - are going to survive in the 21st century,there will have to be more co-operation and consolidation instimulating the economy and delivering services to the citizens.

 American Studies Resources Centre, Aldham Robarts Library, Liverpool John Moores University, Maryland Street,Liverpool L1 9DE, United Kingdom

 The views expressed are those of the contributors, and not necessarily those of the Centre or the College.

-© 1997, Liverpool Community College, Liverpool John Moores University and the Contributors.
+© 1997, City of Liverpool College, Liverpool John Moores University and the Contributors.